-Attention Deficit Hyperactivity Disorder (ADHD), marked by inattentiveness, impulsiveness, and hyperactivity, is very common in the United States, with nearly one in ten children given the diagnosis.1 At Mightier, we do not collect diagnosis information about children and families using our product, although families do sometimes share symptom information.
-Through this data, we can see that many children with ADHD-related challenges use and find success with Mightier.
+Attention Deficit Hyperactivity Disorder (ADHD), marked by inattentiveness, impulsiveness, and hyperactivity, is very common, with nearly one in ten children given the diagnosis in the United States.
+At Mightier, we do not collect diagnosis information about all the children who use our product, although families often share symptom information.
+Through this data, we can see that many children with ADHD-related challenges use and see positive change with Mightier.

 Does Mightier help kids with ADHD?

 Yes.
 We have heard from parents that Mightier is helping children manage their ADHD symptoms.
-Three-quarters of Mightier parents whose children experience ADHD symptoms report that their children experience global improvements in emotional regulation.
+75% of Mightier parents whose children experience ADHD symptoms report that their children experience global improvements in emotional regulation.
 Parents whose children have ADHD tell us that Mightier has helped their children become more aware of their feelings and more able to notice when they are experiencing racing heart rate or other physical symptoms of hyperactivity or stimulation, and then to apply tools or skills to support their self-regulation.
-Parents have reported that since starting with Mightier their children with ADHD are more focused and socially aware and that they’re getting into less trouble in school.
+Parents have reported that since starting with Mightier their children with ADHD are more focused, more socially aware, and getting into less trouble in school.

 Do kids with ADHD use Mightier?